Ice Age (soundtrack)

 Ice Age (Original Motion Picture Soundtrack) is the film score to the 2002 Blue Sky Studios-animated film Ice Age directed by Chris Wedge.
 The film's music was composed by David Newman and released under the Varèse Sarabande and Fox Music labels on May 14, 2002.

 Background

 David Newman composed the film score to Ice Age.
 It was recorded at the Newman Scoring Stage of 20th Century Fox Studios performed by the Hollywood Studio Symphony.
 Varèse Sarabande and Fox Music released the soundtrack on May 14, 2002.

-Newman did not compose the forthcoming sequels in Ice Age; the subsequent sequels were scored by John Powell and John Debney.
+Newman did not compose the sequels to Ice Age; the subsequent sequels were scored by John Powell and John Debney.

 Reception

 Christian Clemmensen of Filmtracks described it as "a solid effort and easy listen, but unremarkable in its lack of major theme or instrumentation".
 Dan Goldwasser of Soundtrack.Net wrote "this is a very solid album, running about 35-minutes long, and features some solid playful music by David Newman."
 Joe Leydon of Variety called the score "fascinating".
 Steven Horn of IGN wrote "The score by David Newman (Anastasia, Galaxy Quest, Scooby Doo) is mostly frenetic and vibrant and often matches some of the more Looney Tunes-ish sequences in the film."